If you’re buying a franchise for the first time, it can be difficult to know where to start. Here’s our comprehensive guide to get you started.

 The formality for becoming a franchisee and for operating an outlet are also different.
 An outlet is usually purchased by entering a sale and purchase agreement.

 What is the difference between being a franchisee and being part of a joint venture?

-By entering an arrangement where the losses are distributed between the parties, the parties are able to increase their resources and technology to pursue a profitable venture.
+By entering an arrangement where the losses are distributed between the parties, the parties can increase their resources and technology to pursue a profitable venture.

 This is different to being a franchisee where you retain your own profits and incur your own losses, independent from the franchisor and the other franchisees.
-Moreover, as a franchisee, you must pay an ongoing fee to the franchisor for using the franchisor’s brand for business.
+Also, as a franchisee, you must pay an ongoing fee to the franchisor for using the franchisor’s brand for business.
 Contrastingly, a joint venture party does not usually have to pay an ongoing fee for having access to the other parties’ resources.
-Read more about our Joint Venture Agreement services here and check out our Joint Venture Agreement FAQs.
+Read more about our Joint Venture Agreement services here and check out our joint venture agreement FAQs.